sisitrs2/makefile/README.md

 $ sudo chmod +x createCmd
 $ sudo ./createCmd
 ```
-Congratulations! now you can create a makefile in any directory for any c++ project by typing `makemake` in a terminal located on the project path.
+Congratulations! now you can create a makefile in any directory for any c++ project by typing `makemake` in a terminal located on the project path.<br>
+You can use the command `make clear` to delete the .o files and the executable (.out) file.

 ### Slow and safe
 #### step 1